freenas/freenas-docs/userguide/plugins.rst

 * the %brand% |web-ui| provides buttons for installing, starting, managing, and uninstalling plugins

-* if the plugin has configuration options, a management screen will be added to the %brand% |web-ui| for these options to be configured
+* if the plugin has configuration options, a management screen is added to the %brand% |web-ui| for these options to be configured

 View available plugins by clicking :menuselection:`Plugins`.
 :numref:`Figure %s <view_list_plugins_fig>` shows some of the available plugins.

 .. _view_list_plugins_fig: